Thursday, August 6th, 2020

 Saturday, May 30th, 2020

 The editor of Spiked castigates the media for misreporting facts on Dominic Cummings’ lockdown behavior.
-But Brendan O’Neill’s disingenuous focus on disingenuous facts misses the larger disreputable truth.
+But Brendan O’Neill’s focus on possibly disingenuous facts misses the larger disheartening truth.

 Since elections will not be held for years, the next best thing to the PM’s head is that of his high-profile advisor.
 And this is fitting: as the great visionary and strategist, Cummings should have been the one who got the PM to take the pandemic seriously in good time.